sagars007/Australis-like-tabs-FF-ProtonUI-changes/README.md

 _Stuff that don't work properly (hopefully will be fixed):_
 1. Container tab indicators
-2. Selected tab gradient indicator - doesn't cover entire tab outline, only top part.
-3. Tabs lose its shape when tab scrollbox enlarges in size due to many open tabs(approx 15+ tabs)
+2. Tabs lose its shape when tab scrollbox enlarges in size due to many open tabs(approx 15+ tabs)

 How to add stylesheets: https://winaero.com/enable-loading-userchrome-css-usercontent-css-firefox/